Compiled by the Road Trip Alberta team

 Once you’re warmed through, and utterly relaxed, head back to the hotel for a long winter’s nap.

-Day 3: Hit the Slopes
+Banff Itinerary Day 3: Hit the Slopes

 Today is the day to hit the slopes!
-Stop off at Wild Flour Bakery on the way out of town for a quick breakfast and hot coffee, then make your way to one of three(!) ski hills in the area.
+Stop off at Wild Flour Bakery on the way out of town for a quick breakfast and hot coffee, then make your way to one of three(!) ski resorts in the area.

 - Norquay – This is a great hill for beginners and the budget option in the area.